RibosomeCRCL/ribomethseq-nf/tests/README.md

 ## Docker installation

 Similarly, test your docker configuration with `make test-docker`.
 If necessary, be sure to provide necessary bind mounts _via_ the `process.containerOptions` directive.

+## Singularity installation

+Test your singularity configuration with `make test-singularity`.
+If necessary, be sure to provide necessary bind mounts _via_ the `process.containerOptions` directive.